 Research in the Stuart Lab is focused on protozoan pathogens and the diseases that they cause.
 These include malaria which is caused by Plasmodium parasites and Human African Trypanosomiasis (sleeping sickness), Chagas disease and Leishmaniasis that are caused by three Trypanosomatid parasites.
-The lab investigates molecular and cellular processes of the parasites and immune responses to infection and vaccines in order to develop drugs, vaccines and diagnostics that are needed.
+The lab investigates molecular and cellular processes of the parasites and immune responses to infection and vaccines to develop drugs, vaccines and diagnostics that are needed.

 About Dr. Ken Stuart